Stable allocations in discrete exchange economies: A generalization of the TTC algorithm

-\begin{remark} An algorithm exists that, with oracle access to $T$, finds an allocation in the bargaining set in time $O(\log^{\abs{A}} M)$, where $M=\max\{\abs{\{X_i : v_i(X_i)\geq v_i(\w_i) \}}:i\in A \}$.
-This algorithm, which combines the standard idea of iterating the monotone increasing function $u\mapsto T^2 u$ on the lattice $U$ with binary search, is easily formulated given the recent literature on finding a Tarski fixed point: see, for example, \cite{etessami_et_al:LIPIcs:2020:11703}.\footnote{The recent literature on finding a Tarski fixed point includes \cite{dang2020computations} (in unpublished work that was perhaps the first in proposing the combination of iteration and binary search), \cite{chang2008complexity}, \cite{dang2018complexity}, and \cite{fearnleyfaster}.} \end{remark}
+\begin{remark} An algorithm exists that, with oracle access to $T$, finds a fixed point of $T^2$ in time $O(\log^{\abs{A}} M)$, where $M=\max\{\abs{\{X_i : v_i(X_i)\geq v_i(\w_i) \}}:i\in A \}$.
+This algorithm combines the standard idea of iterating the monotone increasing function $u\mapsto T^2 u$ on the lattice $U$ with binary search and is easily formulated given the recent literature on finding a Tarski fixed point: see, for example, \cite{etessami_et_al:LIPIcs:2020:11703}.\footnote{The recent literature on finding a Tarski fixed point includes \cite{dang2020computations} (in unpublished work that was perhaps the first in proposing the combination of iteration and binary search), \cite{chang2008complexity}, \cite{dang2018complexity}, and \cite{fearnleyfaster}.} \end{remark}

-\cite{ehlers2007neumann} and \cite{ehlers2020legal} consider versions of the von-Neumann-Morgenstern stable sets in assignment problems.
-Stable sets are also an area of interest for the discrete economies that we consider in our paper.
-We argue, using the example in Section~\ref{sec:model}, that the stable set can be empty.
-So one would have to impose additional assumptions in order to obtain existence.
-Indeed if we consider the example, and we focus on individually rational allocations, we see that the endowments and three alternative allocations $(X,Y,Z)$ should be considered.
-The three allocations are cyclically blocked by each other: $X$ is blocked by $Y$, which is blocked by $Z$, and in turn by $X$.
-If a stable set includes allocation 1, then it must include the allocation 3.
-This, however, violates internal stability.